A storm is brewing in the North. Whispers of unbeatable, giant like men. Painted skin with long braided hair wielding sword and axe and shield.

 After a rather uneventful period by Norse standards, the Great Heathen Army returned to East Anglia in 869.
 This time however, events would unfold far differently to their last meeting.

 No formal peace agreement was declared, and the East Anglian king, Edmund – tired of Danes, raiders and pirates in his kingdom – decided to fight.
 The outcome was nothing short of a bloodbath.
 Edmund was defeated, captured, and killed.
 The Great Heathen Army had taken its first significant scalp of their incursion on British soil, and bolstered by fresh numbers in the form of the Great Summer Army, they turned their attention to Wessex.

 The West Saxons are portrayed in English history as the defenders of Saxon England.
-The valiant free peoples whose destiny it was to ultimately unify the nation and lay the foundations for one of Europe’s great kingdoms.
+The valiant last kingdom whose destiny it was to ultimately unify the nation and lay the foundations for one of Europe’s great kingdoms.